 Magstripes are almost old school.
 Short for "magnetic strip," magstripes used to be the revolutionary technology that made credit cards possible.
 Now, most credit cards have a chip with a magstripe or just a chip.
 But you can still get a time clock employee badge with one!

 How they store data: A magnetic strip is made up of tiny - really, super tiny - iron particles that can get pulled in different directions when magnetized.
 You know, magnets.
 Like bits, the pattern of directions across the particles holds the relevant information.

 How they work: Magstripes can be read by different types of readers.
 Some readers require the magstripe card to get swiped.
 Other readers are “insertion readers” where the magstripe card gets inserted and read before being removed.
 In either case, the magnetic reader detects the directional pull (either north or south) of each particle, and that pattern transmits the data.

 Now that you have the basics

 You should now have a clear understanding of how each of the three main time clock badges work.
-Selecting which badge type is best for your organization is another question.
+Selecting which employee badge type is best for your organization is another question.
 You can learn more about the practical differences between them here.

-A major consideration is whether your time clock can read the badge.
+A major consideration is whether your employee time clock can read the badge.
 This is where the detailed types and manufacturers of badges and badge readers become critical.
 For example, ATS time clocks work with a range of different readers.
 Not sure if your company's badges are compatible with an ATS time clock?
 Give us a call, and we can help you find out.

 "While ATS is passionate about time and attendance and excited to support organizations navigate workforce dynamics around timekeeping, we recommend you reach out to your country, regional and/or local HR chapter for more information on common workplace advice and procedures."